-Now that a healthy foundation is established, you can begin to add more teams and departments.
-To help adoption, choose teams or departments that already overlap regularly with people that participated in Phase 1 and 2.
+Now that a healthy foundation is established, you can begin to add more groups and departments.
+To help adoption, choose teams that already overlap regularly with people that participated in Phase 1 and 2.

 That's it!
 Repeat this phase as much as necessary until your whole organization is on Slack.